flutter/news_toolkit/README.md

 }
 ```

-Configuration of `colors`, `spacing`, `typography` but also globally used widgets can be found in the `lib/packages/app_ui` package within this project and can be maintained globally for the whole application.
+Configuration of `colors`, `spacing`, `typography`, and globally used widgets can be found in the `lib/packages/app_ui` package within this project and can be maintained globally for the whole application.

-Inside `lib/packages/app_ui` project, `gallery` folder contains example usage of the `colors`, `spacing`, `typography`.
+Inside the `lib/packages/app_ui` project, the `gallery` folder contains example usage of the `colors`, `spacing`, and `typography`.
 It is a runnable project that allows you to browse how changes will impact styling of your widgets.

-To access the global Theme use the `BuildContext` tree to read correct styling values
+To access the global Theme, use the `BuildContext` tree to read correct styling values.

 ```dart
 Widget build(BuildContext context) {